Updated: Mar 25

 What a great workout you just had!
-Maybe you got a personal record on the mile or championed that back squat.
-Or maybe it was a regular day of weights and cardio.
+Maybe you got a personal record on the mile, or championed that back squat.
+Maybe it was a regular day of weights and cardio.

 Either way, your muscles are fatigued and now it’s time to recover and rebuild.

-When we put tension on our muscles (for instance, when we lift weights), we are actually creating microscopic tears.
+When we put tension on our muscles (for instance, when we lift weights), we create microscopic tears in our muscles.
 This muscle damage is actually a good thing!

 Our bodies adapt and little fibers fuse together to heal the tissue, creating new protein strands within the fibers.
 These strands increase in both size and strength, helping you on your fitness journey.